OK, hear me out: Las Vegas is actually a really cool place to tie the knot.

 The Shark Reef Aquarium has a tunnel that goes through the tank, so you can see the sharks swimming above you.
 It’s a super cool experience!

-If you’ve ever dreamed of getting married at an aquarium, this spot will be perfect for you.
+If you’ve ever dreamed of getting married at an aquarium, this spot is perfect for you.
 Ceremonies can take place here any day of the week.

 The Minus5° Ice Lounge at Mandalay Bay can host private events, including weddings, with up to 500 guests in attendance.